-Golbarir kosha mangsho is a delicious Bengali style mutton curry recipe from a popular Kolkata restaurant named Golbari.
+Golbarir kosha mangsho is a delicious Bengali-style mutton curry recipe from a popular Kolkata restaurant named Golbari.
 Golbari is actually a 99 years old Kolkata(Calcutta) based restaurant(located in the ShyamBazar area), first invented this unique mutton kosha( a dry mutton curry recipe) and got hugely popular among Bengalis.
-Though Golbari has two types of kosha mangsho recipes with mutton and chicken.
-However, among these two recipes, Golbarir mutton kosha is more famous and older than its chicken kosha recipe.
-And today I am going to share how to make Golbari style mutton kosha recipe at home(with step by step pictures).
+Though Golbari has two types of kosha mangsho recipes with chicken and mutton.
+However, among these two recipes, Golbarir mutton kosha is more famous and older than their chicken kasha recipe.
+And today I am going to share how to make Golbari style mutton kosha recipe at home(with step-by-step pictures).

-Golbarir mutton kosha is a very popular dish of Kolkata, an unique flavoured soft & juicy meat with a dark black hue is the speciality of Golbari.
+Golbarir mutton kosha is a very popular dish in Kolkata, an unique flavoured soft & juicy meat with a dark black hue is the speciality of Golbari.
 Mutton or chicken preparation of Golbari is different from Bengalis traditional kosha mangsho recipes.
 Even it is different from other Kolkata restaurant-style mutton or chicken curries too.
 Due to its uniqueness, Golbari is close to many Bengali’s hearts.
 Though it is a restaurant-style recipe, however, easy to make at home even prepared with simple ingredients.
-Just follow my step by step recipe and you are in.
-Although it is a little time consuming but is worth actually.
+Just follow my step-by-step recipe and you are in.
+Although it is a little time-consuming but is worth actually.

 Golbarir mutton kosha is total bliss to Bengali, especially those who love mutton.
 Because of Kolkata and its surroundings no Bengali restaurant could make such mutton curry recipes.
 Actually, it is a nostalgia to the whole Bengali community since the pre-independence period.

 In Golbari, mainly porota is served with this mutton kosha.
-However, must try it out with plain rice or any type of Bengali pulao too.
+However, must try out this mangsho kosha with luchi, plain rice or any type of Bengali pulao too.
 Especially our Basanti pulao or white pulao or any Bengali style Misti pulao goes perfect with Golbarir mutton.
 Though piping hot white rice is not also a bad option.

 I have heard Bengali five-spice or paanch phoron is the most important ingredient in making Golbarir kosha mangsho recipe to bring that unique taste along with that dark black hue.
 Even I also heard, its paste or powder is mainly used to get that restaurant-style taste.
 So according to that myth, initially, I started making this recipe by following the same way.
 However that neither enhance the taste nor make it close to Golbari nor with the Kolkata style other kosha mangsho recipes.
 Even I found that mutton gravy contains a little bitter taste and even paanch phoron smell does not go great with this recipe.
 So skip that step and started making recipe in my way.